Pierre Koffmann

 Pierre Koffmann (born 21 August 1948) is a French chef.
-His restaurant La Tante Claire in London was the second in the United Kingdom to be awarded three Michelin stars.
+In 1983, his London restaurant La Tante Claire became the second in the United Kingdom to be awarded three Michelin stars.
 Until December 2016, he was the head chef of Koffmann's at The Berkeley hotel in Knightsbridge, London.

 Early life

 Koffmann was born in Tarbes, France, on 21 August 1948.
 He is of Alsatian German ancestry from his paternal side.
 His father worked as a mechanic for Citroën.

 He learned how to cook with his maternal grandparents, Camille and Marcel, in Saint-Puy when he visited them during school holidays.
 Koffmann reminisced about this period in his 1990 book Memories of Gascony, and discussed it in an interview with The Guardian in 2010: "The produce was mostly from the farm.
 Steak was rare; we ate a lot of poultry.
 My grandmother did own a cooker, but most of her work was done over an open fire."

 In 1963, he left school and applied for a variety of jobs, but ultimately decided to attend cookery school for the next three years.